III. ACADEMIC REGULATIONS & PROCEDURES

 Courses that have been designated by departments and programs to be taken only on a pass/fail basis may be applied toward a graduate degree program.
 Other courses for which a student chooses to register on a pass/fail basis cannot be applied toward a degree program.

-Students may register for language courses on a pass/fail basis, but may not audit them without the approval of their department or program and the Graduate School.
+Students may not register for language courses on a pass/fail basis.
+Ph.D. students may audit a language course with the approval of the language instructor.